COMPARISON OF LOTUS HYDROGEN PLASMA COMBI BOILERS VS NATURAL GAS COMBI BOILERS

 5. Installation Complexity and Flexibility

 Lotus Hydrogen Plasma Boilers: Installation is simple since these boilers don’t require gas lines, storage tanks, or ventilation systems.
 This makes them suitable for off-grid applications and areas without natural gas infrastructure.
+They can be easily used everywhere, from urban areas to rural settlements.

 Conclusion